 - Take part in a careers activity – we often run these in conjunction with the Skills Service and employers share their knowledge and experiences with students, set them challenges or work with student groups to achieve a goal.

 - Interview our students – enabling students to practice their interview skills and understand how they need to prepare.
-We are currently looking for people for our Year 13 interviews on November 26th 2019.
+Each year, we look for people to interview our Year 13 students.